Directed by: J.J. Abrams || Produced by: J.J. Abrams, Bryan Burk, Damon Lindelof, Alex Kurtzman, Roberto Orci

 Another significant problem is the ending.
 While I won’t go into gory details here, ID’s climax is a huge copout.
 The penultimate scene teases us with a daring, ballsy ending.
 The implied conclusion is poetic and would have made for a fine climax to one of the strongest films of the summer, and yet within as little as ten minutes, the movie backtracks and undoes all the tragic finale it falsely advertised.
 The final result is unsatisfying, making one ponder if the powers that be pushed for a “safer,” more crowd-friendly, cliched happy ending.

 SUMMARY & RECOMMENDATION: Star Trek: Into Darkness is more fun, high-octane rebooting of the original classic series.
-If you’re an old-school Trek fan who can’t move on from the 1960’s, this movie, like it’s predecessor, probably still isn’t for you.
+If you’re an old-school Trek fan who can’t move on from the 1960s, this movie, like it’s predecessor, probably still isn’t for you.
 I loved the cast, thought the action and FX were great, and enjoyed Benedict Cumberbatch’s villain, so I was on board.
+I don’t see this film as a dip in quality from the 2009 reboot like so many others do.